FE4051 - Introduction to Financial Markets and Institutions (2021/22)

 |Total study hours||150|

-The module provides the theoretical and practical framework for understanding the operation of the financial markets.
-It focuses on the organisation, structure and functions of financial markets and institutions.
+The module focuses on the organisation, structure and functions of financial markets and market participants.
+It provides the theoretical and practical framework for understanding the operation of financial markets and institutions.

-Participants in financial markets: banks, building societies, pension funds, open-ended funds, closed-ended funds, hedge funds, analysts, regulators and others
+• Participants in Financial Markets: banks, building societies, pension funds, insurance companies, mutual funds, open-ended funds, closed-ended funds, hedge funds, savings associations and credit unions, investment banks, security brokers and dealers, venture capital firms, financial companies, financial analysts, regulators and others.

 Balance of independent study and scheduled teaching activity

 Students are encouraged to reflect on their learning development through seminar participation, feed-forward and feedback sessions.
-They are expected to develop subject specific knowledge and skills as well as cognitive abilities and generic skills that enable an appreciation of the nature of the personal context in which their finances can be seen as operating.
+They are expected to develop subject specific knowledge and skills as well as cognitive abilities and generic skills that enable an appreciation of the nature of the operation of financial markets and institutions.

 On successful completion of this module, students will be able to:

-2. Describe financial institutions that participate in financial markets
+1. Describe financial institutions that participate in financial markets;

-3. Discuss the structures and functions of financial markets and their interconnectedness
+2. Understand the nature, structures and functions of different financial Markets

-Arnold, G. (2012) Modern Financial Markets and Institutions: A Practical Perspective Pearson Harlowe
+• Arnold, G. (2012).
+Modern Financial Markets and Institutions: A Practical Perspective.
+1/E. Financial Times Press.